mannharleen/salesforce-data-downloader/README.md

 |Status||

 ## Gotchas
-If you see weird multiple lines of progress instead of progress bar updating on the same line, try increasing your terminal screen buffer.
+1. If you see weird multiple lines of progress instead of progress bar updating on the same line, try increasing your terminal screen buffer.
 For Windows command prompt a value of 300 is recommended, go to properties->layout->Screen Buffer Size->Width=300
+2. On rare occasions, when running SOQL on Salesforce, it will return a body specifying (via the field 'totalSize') that the total number of records = N, but in reality the total number of records it sends back will be less than N. This was observed on one particular object named 'FieldPermissions' during pagination using 'nextRecordsUrl'.
+Technically, 'done' = true was returned by salesforce before total number of rows = N were returned.
+This app throws a WARNING on the console and on the final status report if this happens.

 ## Features